SurrealDB Docs Logo

 Define tables and fields

-Define the User scope
+Define the User record access

 Scope definition